mariakaptur/blog-application-prototype/README.md

 # Attention

-## To open this project you have to use my github with theses command lines :
+## To open this project, open your CLI or Terminal and add these command lines :
 - $ git clone https://github.com/mariakaptur/blog-application-prototype
 - $ cd AppBlog
 - $ npm install